bodywork-ml/bodywork-docs/docs/quickstart_serve_model.md

 ## Testing the API

-Service deployments are accessible via HTTP from within the cluster - they are not exposed to the public internet.
-To test a service from your local machine you will first of all need to start a proxy server to enable access to your cluster.
+Service deployments are accessible via HTTP from within the cluster - they are not exposed to the public internet, unless you have [installed an ingress controller](kubernetes.md#configuring-ingress) in your cluster.
+The simplest way to test a service from your local machine, is by using a local proxy server to enable access to your cluster.
 This can be achieved by issuing the following command,

 ```shell
 $ kubectl proxy